scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 where :math:`c_v` is the specific heat at constant volume of the mixture, :math:`v` is the specific volume, :math:`u_k` and :math:`Y_k` are the specific internal energy and mass fraction of the species :math:`k`, and :math:`t` is time.
 For a constant-area piston, the rate of change of the volume is equal to the piston velocity.
-In UConnRCMPy, Eq. :ref:`first-law` is integrated by the software Cantera :cite:`cantera`.
+In UConnRCMPy, Eq. :ref:`first-law` is integrated by Cantera :cite:`cantera`.

 In Cantera, intensive thermodynamic information about the system is stored in an instance of the ``Solution`` class.
 The ``Solution`` classes used in this study model simple, compressible systems